Last Updated on March 25, 2022 by Nazmin Sarker

 - 10 pieces White peppercorns

 - Cook the jasmine rice recipes first by following the cooking guide here.
-After fluffing up the rice, turn it out on a lightly greased tray and press down with the back of a large spoon.
+After fluffing up the Asian rice cooker recipes, turn it out on a lightly greased tray and press down with the back of a large spoon.
 Leave to dry out overnight in a very low oven until it is completely dry and firm.

-- Prepare chilies by removing its stem and most of the seeds, then soak them in warm water for approx. 20 minutes.
+- Prepare chilies by removing their stem and most of the seeds, then soak them in warm water for approx. 20 minutes.
 Drain and transfer to a mortar.

 - Add salt and grind with a pestle until the chilies are crushed, then add in the shallots, garlic, coriander roots, and peppercorns.
 Proceed to pound ingredients into a coarse paste.